VCVRack/Rack/README.md

 If you want to build the dependent libraries, you may need additional SDKs.
 Precompiled libs can be found in the `dep/lib/msvc/` folder.

-NOTE: the VST(s) and the add-on modules can also be built for Linux but the LGLW OS abstraction layer is currently (11Oct2018) a stub (i.e. it won't open a window etc)

 ```
 $ git clone https://github.com/bsp2/VeeSeeVSTRack.git